 Digital presentations, customer reviews, influencer demonstrations… these are all new ways to close the gap with consumers that have sprung up over the past years but brands still aren’t completely sure as to what the best tools are to inspire online shoppers on the hunt for cosmetics.

-eCommerce Cosmetics Industry Challenges
+eCommerce Beauty Industry Challenges

 - Convincing consumers to keep coming back to their brand, as cosmetics products are generally purchased on a rolling basis and not daily or weekly.